Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-aspnet/gt_full-stack-task-case-09.en.md

 ### Job

 With use of opportunities HTML, CSS, JS, jQuery mark up a form that will display the child's daily routine in the kindergarten with regard to the temporal vector.
 Each stage should correspond to the graphical element, displaying its duration.
-Thus, the screen formed `линия занятости` child.
+Thus, the screen formed «line employment» child.
 The duration of some stages can be changed by changing the boundaries of an object, displaying a certain stage.
 The form also needs to be a block with information about the group number, the caregiver, number of children in the group, the number of missing due to illness.
-You must implement the facility enabling parents to make choices (for instance, when you click on the item `обучение` becomes available a list of possible topics or courses, when you click on the item `обед` - menu).
+You must implement the facility enabling parents to make choices (for instance, when you click on the item «training» becomes available a list of possible topics or courses, when you click on the element» «lunch menu).

 ### to deliver results